A Cumulative Ordered Spike-and-Slab Prior for Adaptive Dimension Selection in Joint Latent Space Models: Conclusion

-This adaptive framework opens several avenues for future research.
+This adaptive framework suggests several directions for future research.
 First, our model assumes that the network and node attributes arise from a single, fully shared latent space.
 While we have shown this is a reasonable and powerful approximation, future work could explore more flexible architectures that decompose the latent space into components that are shared versus specific to each data modality.
 Second, enhancing interpretability by addressing rotational invariance remains a promising direction.
-Although the shrinkage prior resolves column permutation invariance, further constraints such as structured sparsity priors on the loading matrix or the inclusion of relevant covariates could be incorporated to achieve an identifiable and interpretable latent structure.
-Finally, the methodology can be extended to accommodate more complex data structures common in psychometrics, including dynamic or directed weighted networks, and integrated with diverse psychometric models, such as the Generalized Partial Credit Model (GPCM).
+Although the shrinkage prior resolves column permutation invariance, further constraints such as structured sparsity priors on the loading matrix or the inclusion of relevant covariates could be incorporated to achieve an identifiable and interpretable latent structure. {Third, the methodology can be extended to accommodate richer data structures common in psychometrics, such as dynamic networks and censored responses.}